Common questions & misunderstandings regarding fire regulations

 If I go over 8.0m apex height I have to have sprinklers

 This is correct under C/AS2.
-However under the other fire code - C/VM2 the requirements for sprinklers can often be mitigated by having an engineer do a specific design and issuing a PS1 - which is peer-reviewed by another engineer and checked by FENZ.
-It costs more like 20-30k compared to a C/AS2 report which is usually <$4k but the savings by not having sprinklers to install or maintain are considerable.
+However, under the other fire code - C/VM2 the requirements for sprinklers can often be mitigated by having an engineer do a specific design and issuing a PS1 - which is peer-reviewed by another engineer and checked by FENZ.
+It costs more like $20-30k compared to a C/AS2 report which is usually < $4k but the savings by not having sprinklers to install or maintain are considerable.

 Following on from above, a common question we have is what is the difference between C/AS2 and C/VM2.